Tack & Turnout Guidelines

-All members must have a Pony Club tie and branch sweatshirt.
+All members must have a Pony Club badge, tie and Branch sweatshirt.

-Uniform details are below the tack & turnout guide although there are additional requirements for camp.
+Uniform details are below the tack & turnout guide, there are additional requirements for camp.

-Full details for required tack & turnout at branch events can be found below.
-Click on the button to download.
+Full details for required tack & turnout at branch events can be found below by clicking on this link.

 PLEASE NOTE ALL PONIES SHOULD BE PLAITED FOR TEAM AND AREA COMPETITIONS

 Pony Club runs very much under traditional lines.